 They are quick to point that these are not the same as those sticky bottles you’ve got buried in the back of your liquor cabinet.
 No, kindergarten-level reading level ingredient lists and pure hand-made syrups that compliment those craft distiller’s hard work.
 We also like it in yogurt, as Emily suggested, topped vanilla ice cream or use the three chili for a quick sweet-spicy bite when caramelizing pork chops.
 The raspberry syrup comes from a long history of pre-prohibition drinks where it wasn’t uncommon to find behind the counter or bar of a favorite establishment.

-Pick up a container or two of both of the Royal Rose Syrups on our shelves, because they aren’t just flavored sugar water, their simple syrups using the best indigents a modern day mom-and-pop can possibly source.
+Pick up a container or two of both of the Royal Rose Syrups on our shelves, because they aren’t just flavored sugar water, their simple syrups using the best ingredients a modern day mom-and-pop can possibly source.